 What Are the Common Job Duties of Workforce Planners?

-How Do You Become a Workforce Planner?
+How Do You Become a Workforce Planning Manager?

 What is the Job Outlook for Workforce Planning Professionals?